PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Some other HR outsourcing solutions, apart from PEO and payroll service, are HRO (Human Resources Outsourcing), ASOs (Administrative Services Organizations), BPO (Business Process Outsourcing), EOR (Employer of Record), and RPO (Recruitment Process Outsourcing).

 HRO (Human Resources Outsourcing) is a third-party company that provides businesses with HR services such as payroll, benefits administration, compliance, and talent management.
-It allows businesses to scale HR services selectively without relying solely on co-employment arrangements.
-This helps clients choose HR services that best suit their needs and company culture.
+It allows businesses to select HR services without relying solely on co-employment arrangements, choosing what best suits their needs and company culture.

-ASOs (Administrative Services Organizations) provide HR support, which includes payroll administration, benefits enrollment, and compliance reporting, without forming a co-employment relationship, and the client remains the legal employer.
+ASOs (Administrative Services Organizations) provide HR support - including payroll administration, benefits enrollment, and compliance reporting - without forming a co-employment relationship.
+The client remains the legal employer.
 ASOs are ideal for companies that want outsourced administrative support while maintaining full HR control.

 An EOR (Employer of Record) formally becomes the legal employer for compliance purposes, and is particularly useful when hiring in other countries where the client has no legal entity.
 The EOR handles payroll, taxes, benefits, and contracts, while the client manages daily work activities.

 RPO (Recruitment Process Outsourcing) companies manage the complete hiring process from sourcing and interviewing to onboarding.
-They bring recruiting expertise, scalable staffing, and advanced recruiting technologies, such as ATS (Applicant Tracking System) and Talent CRMs.
+They bring recruiting expertise and advanced technologies such as ATS (Applicant Tracking System) and Talent CRMs.
 RPOs are suitable for organizations with high-volume or specialized hiring needs.

 What is the downside of a PEO?